mfaks/Small-Shell/README.md

 # Small Shell - Custom Shell Implementation in C

 ## Introduction
-This project implements a custom shell called smallsh in C. The smallsh shell provides a subset of features similar to well-known shells like bash.
+This project implements a custom shell in C. The shell provides a subset of features similar to well-known shells like bash.
 It allows users to run commands, handle blank lines and comments, expand variables, execute built-in commands, execute other commands via processes, support input/output redirection, run commands in foreground and background processes, and implement custom signal handlers.

 ## Description
-smallsh is a custom shell designed to provide basic shell functionalities such as executing commands, managing processes, handling signals, and supporting input/output redirection.
+This custom shell designed to provide basic shell functionalities such as executing commands, managing processes, handling signals, and supporting input/output redirection.
 It is developed in C and aims to replicate key features of popular Unix shells like bash.

 ## Key Components
 1. **Command Prompt**: Utilizes the colon `:` symbol as a prompt for each command line.
 Supports command syntax with optional input/output redirection and background execution.